yuricoelho95/ruby-hello-world/README.md

-This is a sample openshift v4 application repository.
+This is a sample Ansible application repository.
 Test

 For instructions on how to use it, please see: https://github.com/openshift/origin/blob/master/examples/sample-app/README.md